 The Group's business is reliant on RTAs in the UK both to promote its provision of credit hire vehicles and the litigation supporting the recovery of credit hire repairs and legal costs.
 There is a risk that as road safety, in-car safety and accident prevention technology and the adoption in the future of driverless cars could result in the number of RTAs decreasing significantly.
-A significant reduction in the number of RTAs would decrease the size of the Group's market and would be likely to have a detrimental effect on the Groups revenue, KPIs and cash flow, all of which would have a materially adverse impact on the Group's financial performance and position.
+A significant reduction in the number of RTAs would decrease the size of the Group's market and would be likely to have a detrimental effect on the Group's financial performance and position.